 - the proprietor of a mark applied for in the name of an agent or representative of the proprietor without his consent.

 The opposition may also be filed by an industrial property representative authorized by the abovementioned persons.

-2. When can opposition against a trade mark application be filed?
+2. When an opposition against a trademark application be filed?

 3. How can the opposition be filed?

 The opposition shall be filed at the Patent Office in one of the following ways, namely: directly, by mail, by fax, by means of a communication tool transmitting an electronic copy or by electronic means through the electronic portal of the Patent Office.
 In the event that the opposition is submitted by fax or by communication tool transmitting an electronic copy, the original of the opposition must be received by the Patent Office within one month from the receipt of the fax or the electronic copy.
 When the original is not received within the specified period, the opposition shall be deemed not to have been filed and the person who submitted it shall be notified.

 4. What should an opposition contain in order to be admissible?

 - the filing number of the application for registration of the mark, respectively the number of the international registration against which the opposition is filed;